 First things first: I am not a morning person and probably never will be.
 In fact, I love nothing more than snuggling into my comforter and reveling in the pure, simple joy of sleep.
-Even if I’m awake, I have a near impossible time of getting out of the bed without some heavy convincing.
-I’ll stay in there, tucked deep into those blankets, for hours after my eyes have opened if I’m allowed.
-But life’s responsibilities (read: others judging me for sleeping until noon, and, alright, a full-time job) have made me take steps to amend my ways.
-After all, I began telling—er, reminding myself—I actually love the early hours of the day.
-There is something special about the crisp, dewy air, the softness of morning light, and the quiet hush before the day really gets rolling.
+Even if I’m awake, I have a nearly impossible time of getting out of the bed without some heavy convincing.
+I’ll stay there, tucked deep into those blankets, for hours after my eyes have opened, if I’m allowed.
+But life’s responsibilities (others judging me for sleeping until noon and, all right, a full-time job) have made me take steps to amend my ways.
+After all, I began telling—er, reminding—myself I actually love the early hours of the day.
+There is something special about the crisp and dewy air, the softness of morning light, and the quiet hush before the day really gets rolling.

 Warning: This is some positive manifestation–type work.
 If you work long hours and think of your sleep as sacred, try to begin thinking of your mornings in the same way—as crucial “you” time.
 What would you do if you had two more hours to yourself every day?
 Maybe you’d go for a walk, paint, write, or read.
 Whatever your answer is, your morning can give this to you.

 Music is one of the best, most universally helpful ways to make getting up more enjoyable.
 Craft a stellar morning playlist and keep a Bluetooth speaker on your bedside table.
-My personal approach is to start with something quiet that builds slowly, so that a few minutes in, the tempo has picked up and I'm feeling more awake.
-A playlist is also be a great way to keep an eye on the time without checking the clock compulsively.
+My personal approach is to start with something quiet that builds slowly so that a few minutes in, the tempo has picked up and I’m feeling more awake.
+A playlist is also a great way to keep an eye on the time without compulsively checking the clock.
 For example, if you’re on song number 11, you know it’s almost time to head out the door, and so on!
 Much less stressful.